Zennoon/alx-low_level_programming/0x0D-preprocessor/README.md

 1-pi.h: Defines a PI macro with the value of pi which is used in the main function to compute the area of a circle.

+2-main.c: Uses the predefined standard macro __FILE__ to print the name of the file it is compiled from.